Travel Advisory Policy

 Travel Advisories for each destination country are posted by the U.S. State Department on its international travel website: https://travel.state.gov/content/travel/en/international-travel.html

-There is useful detailed information on safety and security for each nation, along with an identification of a current safety level for that nation.
+These advisories provide useful, detailed information on health, safety, and security for each nation, along with an identification of the current overall safety level for that nation.
 These levels include:

-Level 4 - Do Not Travel: This is the highest advisory level due to greater likelihood of life-threatening risks.
-During an emergency, the U.S. government may have very limited ability to provide assistance.
-The Department of State advises that U.S. citizens not travel to the country or to leave as soon as it is safe to do so.
+Level 4 - Do Not Travel: This is the highest advisory level due to a significant likelihood of life-threatening risks.
+During an emergency, the U.S. government may have a very limited ability to assist travelers.
+The Department of State advises that U.S. citizens not travel to the country or leave as soon as it is safe to do so.
 The Department of State provides additional advice for travelers in these areas in the Travel Advisory.
 Conditions in any country may change at any time.

 TRAVEL APPEAL REQUIREMENTS